 Primates are a primary highlight during a Uganda tour, however Uganda is also home to some incredible scenery and activities.
 See the incredible lakes, waterfalls and waterways and trek in lush greenery during a Uganda tour.
 The country also has an abundance of bird-life which light up the jungles and forests with their songs - perfect for those who enjoy bird watching.

 Away from the mountains, Uganda has stunning freshwater lakes, dreamy rolling hills, expansive grasslands and bustling cities filled with welcoming and friendly locals to be found anywhere in Africa.

-Packed with amazing experiences, Uganda is well set up for tourist and this combined with great wildlife, beautiful picture perfect landscapes, and smiling locals makes it the perfect destination for you next African adventure.
+Packed with amazing experiences, Uganda is well set up for visitors and this combined with great wildlife, beautiful picture perfect landscapes and smiling locals makes it the perfect destination for your next African adventure.

 1 Tours starting at